audriga/jmap-php-icalendar_vcard/tests/resources/README.md

 * `jscalendar_with_participants.json` - JSCalendar containing multiple participants and a location.
 * `jscalendar_with_relations.json` - JSCalendar with two related events.
 * `jscalendar_with_custom_properties.json` - JSCalendar containing custom properties for every OXP core object.

+JSContacts:

+* `jscontact_basic.json` - A more or less basic JSContact Card
+* `jscontact_advanced.json` - A JSContact Card with more advanced properties